wvuweb/mock_builder/README.md

 # Mock Builder v2.0

-Mock builder is a test client tool for the Slate CMS template rendering engine.
-Mock builder was created to help you iterate quickly on themes and template markup.
-Mock builder is not for content creation.
+Mock builder v2.0 is a theme development tool for the [Slate](http://slatecms.wvu.edu/ "Slate") CMS template rendering engine.
+Mock Builder was created to help you iterate quickly on themes and template markup.

+Hammer is **NOT** for content creation.

-Mock Builder v2.0 fixes many problems that were issues in the first version, and also activates little known features such as mock_data.yml.
+Mock Builder v2.0 fixes many problems that were issues in the first version of mock builder.
+The new version also builds on the little known feature such as mock_data.yml.

 ###Dependencies